Hero Electric sells 50,000 units in 2020 | Business

 Hero Electric, through 2021, plans to expand its Ludhiana-based manufacturing facility from an existing capacity to produce 70,000 units per year to 2.5 lakh per annum.

-The company is also looking at 15 per cent sales growth in the next fiscal on the back of its hybrid sales model, a combination of online and offline sales.
+The company is aiming to close the current financial year with a growth of 15 per cent over last year on the back of its hybrid sales model, a combination of online and offline sales.

 The company further said it has added 1,500 new charging points through 2020-21 across various cities.